-Last Updated February 19th, 2021 at 09:30 am by Lisa
+Last Updated September 4th, 2023 at 07:57 pm by Lisa

-How To Make Meyer Lemon Vinaigrette:
+How To Make Meyer Lemon Vinaigrette

 - Store chilled in the refrigerator, take out about 30 minutes before reusing and shake right before pouring on salad.

-Meyer lemon fruits have a sweeter, less acidic flavor than the more common Lisbon or Eureka supermarket lemon varieties, and introduced to the United States from China in the early 20th century by Frank Meyer.
+Meyer lemon fruits have a sweeter, less acidic flavor than the more common Lisbon or Eureka supermarket lemon varieties, and were introduced to the United States from China in the early 20th century by Frank Meyer.
 It is believed that this sweeter lemon was developed as a cross between a regular lemon and a mandarin orange.

 Meyer lemons are smaller, rounder, and have smoother thin skins that are orangy yellow.